couchbase-examples/atlas-device-sdk-cblite-compare/README.md

 Couchbase Lite is a Documents based database, in which documents are stored in JSON, so you never have to be concerned about schema changes.

 ### Summary
-In Realm and Atlas Device sync a lot of work goes into understanding the schema of data and defining the device sync data model.
-Couchbase Lite is a Document based database which JSON documents are flexible meaning you have to spend a lot less time defining these and thus can handle any data type restrictions in your applications business logic.
+In both Realm and the Atlas Device SDK, considerable effort is dedicated to comprehensively understanding the data schema and meticulously defining the synchronization model for devices.
+This process is crucial for ensuring that the data structures are correctly aligned with the operational requirements and synchronization protocols.

+Conversely, Couchbase Lite is a document-oriented database that leverages the inherent flexibility of JSON documents.
+This flexibility significantly reduces the time required for schema definition, allowing developers to dynamically accommodate various data types.
+Consequently, any constraints or data type regulations can be efficiently managed within the application’s business logic layer, rather than at the database level.
+This approach not only simplifies initial setup but also enhances adaptability to evolving data requirements.

 ## Configuring and Opening Realm vs Couchbase Lite Database